Tutorial

 Additional Information

-Lastly we have provided additional information that can be found about the gene, including molcular weight, UV absorbance and various amino acid contents.
+Lastly we have provided additional information that can be found about the gene, including molecular weight, UV absorbance and various amino acid contents.

 Step 5: Explore gene similarity